 Though not necessary, you can also go above and beyond and add a little something to your chairs.
 I’ve tied ribbons to my chairs in the past, wrapped lace sashes around them, and even tied a small Christmas wreath to the back.

 I hope that these tips are helpful, and you feel confident you now know how to create a tablescape!
-I can’t wait to see what this inspires you to create.
+Share your tablescape on Instagram and make sure to tag me at @ninahendrickhome.
+I can’t wait to see what this inspires you to create!